Eric Shinseki: Military service

 Shinseki served in a variety of command and staff assignments in the Continental United States and overseas, including two combat tours with the 9th and 25th Infantry Divisions in the Republic of Vietnam as an artillery forward observer and as commander of Troop A, 3rd Squadron, 5th Cavalry Regiment during the Vietnam War.
 During one of those tours while serving as a forward artillery observer, he stepped on a land mine, which blew the front off one of his feet; after spending almost a year recovering from his injuries, he returned to active duty in 1971.

 Shinseki has served at Schofield Barracks, Hawai'i, with Headquarters, United States Army Hawaii, and Fort Shafter with Headquarters, United States Army Pacific.
 He has taught at the U.S. Military Academy's Department of English.
 During duty with the 3rd Armored Cavalry Regiment at Fort Bliss, Texas, he served as the regimental adjutant and as the executive officer of its 1st Squadron.

 Shinseki's ten-plus years of service in Europe included assignments as Commander, 3rd Squadron, 7th Cavalry, 3rd Infantry Division (Schweinfurt); Commander, 2nd Brigade, 3rd Infantry Division (Kitzingen); Assistant Chief of Staff, G3, 3rd Infantry Division (Operations, Plans and Training) (Würzburg); and Assistant Division Commander for Maneuver, 3rd Infantry Division (Schweinfurt).
 The 3rd Division was organized at that time as a heavy mechanized division.
 He also served as Assistant Chief of Staff, G3 (Operations, Plans, and Training), VII Corps (Stuttgart).
 Shinseki served as Deputy Chief of Staff for Support, Allied Land Forces Southern Europe (Verona), an element of the Allied Forces Southern Europe.

 From March 1994 to July 1995, Shinseki commanded the 1st Cavalry Division at Fort Hood, Texas.
 In July 1996, he was promoted to lieutenant general and became Deputy Chief of Staff for Operations and Plans, United States Army.
 In June 1997, Shinseki was appointed to the rank of general before assuming duties as Commanding General, Seventh United States Army; Commander, Allied Land Forces Central Europe; and Commander, NATO Stabilization Force in Bosnia and Herzegovina.
-Shinseki became the Army's 28th Vice Chief of Staff on November 24, 1998, then became its 34th Chief of Staff on June 22, 1999.
-Shinseki retired on June 11, 2003 at the end of his four-year term.
+Shinseki became the Army's 28th Vice Chief of Staff on 24 November 1998, then became its 34th Chief of Staff on 22 June 1999, the last Vietnam War veteran to hold the post.

+Shinseki visited wounded Pentagon employees at Walter Reed Army Medical Center in the aftermath of the September 11th attack on the Pentagon.

+Shinseki retired on 11 June 2003, at the end of his four-year term.
 His Farewell Memo contained some of his ideas regarding the future of the military.
 At that time, General Shinseki retired from the Army after 38 years of military service.

-As of 2009, Shinseki was the highest-ranked Asian American in the history of the United States.
+As of 2009, Shinseki was the highest-ranked Asian American military officer in the history of the United States.
 Additionally, as of 2004, he is the highest-ranked Japanese American to have served in the United States Armed Forces.